thinkthroughmath/draggabilly/README.md

 draggie.disable()
 ```

-You can also disable dragging by adding the class `.is-disabled` to the element.
+You can also disable dragging by adding the class `.is-frozen` to the element.

 ### enable